zelcash/zcash-swing-wallet/docs/TroubleshootingGuide.md

 ```
 zelcashd -reindex
 ```
-For non-technical users here is some information on how to open a terminal on [Windows](https://www.lifewire.com/how-to-open-command-prompt-2618089) and [Mac OS](https://www.wikihow.com/Open-a-Terminal-Window-in-Mac).
-The full command on Mac OS is:
+For non-technical users here is some information on how to open a terminal on [Windows](https://www.lifewire.com/how-to-open-command-prompt-2618089) and [macOS](https://www.wikihow.com/Open-a-Terminal-Window-in-Mac).
+The full command on macOS is:
 ```
 /Applications/ZelCashWallet.app/Contents/Java/zelcashd -reindex
 ```